johnalupton/squares/readme.md

 1. Vendor prefixes added using SCSS mixins for `moz` and `webkit`

-2. Simple `HTML` file with `sass` styling - separate files in the project but comiled to a single `styles.css` for presentation on codepen
+2. Simple `HTML` file with `sass` styling - separate files in the project but compiled to a single `styles.css` for presentation on codepen

 3. Javascript is fully commented to show detailed implementation logic and design decisions